Barranquilla Carnival: The Crowning of the Carnival Queen

 The coronation event for the new Carnival Queen is held on the Thursday preceding the Battle of Flowers parade.
 During this show, the previous carnival queen crowns the current carnival queen, amid a party with full of dancing and music.
 It is currently held at the Romelio Martinez Stadium.
 Nevertheless, the crowning act dates back from 1918 when the first carnival queen, Alicia Lafaurie Roncallo, was crowned at the disappeared Barranquilla Club.
 Ever since the tradition of electing the carnival queen among upper-class young women of the city to preside over the festivities have been maintained, which has made commonplace to see, read and hear how the crown has been only rotated among a few families: Gerlein, Donado, Vengoechea, Lafaurie o Abuchaibe.
 This tradition is mainly because a large part of the spendings, for instance those related to the attire worn by the queen during her crowning, are paid by the queen's family.
 This undoubtedly has been criticised since non-upper-class young women cannot aspire to hold the queen title due to the astronomically high sums of money that costs to be the carnival queen.
 Nevertheless, according to the official call statement, the candidate crowned as the carnival queen is that one showing excellent dancing skills, charisma and carnival spirit to the 11 members of the carnival board, who privately meet annually and elect the queen six months before the beginning of the carnival.

 As for the show, it is a marathon of dancing styles, and it has become the most demanding test for the carnival queen over time, because during which the carnival queen has to demonstrate her dancing skills by gracefully dancing a myriad of musical genres, such as cumbia, salsa, merengue, champeta, mapalé, etc. This show is accompanied by members from some of the most important dancing groups participating in the carnival and by national and international singers, as the Dominican Juan Luis Guerra who made part of it in the 2014 carnivals.
 Also, during this event, the official song of the carnival queen is presented.
 By the way, the Carnival Queen is usually selected in August so that she has enough time to prepare for the Carnival.

 The Children Parade

-Desfile del Carnaval de Los Niños is a parade for children in which school and community dancing groups participate as well as the children kings.
-In this parade, mini-floats adapted to the size of the children are seen.
+The Desfile del Carnaval de Los Niños, the first official parade of the Carnival season, is a parade for children in which school and community dancing groups participate as well as the child kings.
+In this parade, mini-floats adapted to the size of the children are seen travelling on the main streets of the city.